Matheusleal/mobile-browser-simulator/README.md

 # Mobile Web Browser Simulator

-This application was made with C# WPF, using WebView2.
+This application was made with C#, dotnet 6 and WPF, using WebView2.
 Its use is exclusively to assist you to develop websites with a good experience for users of mobile devices.

 This application has by default several screen sizes according to the market standard smartphone/tablet models.